-At reexamination, HACA must use HACA current utility allowance schedule [24 CFR 982.517(d)(2)].
+At reexamination, HACA must use HACA current utility allowance schedule [HCV GB, p.
+18-824 CFR

 Revised utility allowances will be applied to a family's rent and subsidy calculations at the first annual reexamination after the new utility allowance is adopted and the effective date of the new utility allowance is established and provided in writing to staff.